Boxer's fracture is a common name for a fracture of the long bone that connects the little finger to the wrist.

 Boxer's fracture can be caused by:

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will also be done.
 The injured finger will be examined.
 Tests may include:

 Proper treatment can prevent long-term complications or problems with your finger or hand.
 Treatment will depend on how serious the fracture is, but may include: